EinScott/Pile/README.md

 There are also some useful structs, like Vector2 & 3, Point2 & 3 or Rect (of intagers) as well as some extensions to corelib classes, especially Math.

-## Platforms
-Pile is currently Win64 only due to two factors while in principal the design allows for cross platform support:

-- FreeType2, SDL2 and SoLoud are only compiled for Win64&32 currently.
-Contribution of compiled binaries and general testing for other platforms is welcome.
-- The OpenGL module crashes on Win32 and acts weired.
-Should investigate at some point.
-We probably need a few other Graphics modules for certain platforms.

 ## Getting started
 Pile depends on [JSON_Beef](https://github.com/Jonathan-Racaud/JSON_Beef).